AustinSHend/qMusicImportKit/README.md

 6. Choose output folder: Pick a base folder that you want to send the converted files to.
 This folder path will be combined with your preferred syntax to create directories and files as desired.

 7. Create preferred syntax: Create a syntax to specify what your folders and files are going to be named.
-You can send files directly to the output folder with something like "%tracknumber%. %title%" or send them to a folder with something like "%albumartist% - %album%\\%tracknumber%. %title%"
+You can send files directly to the output folder with something like "%tracknumber%. %title%" or send them to a folder with something like "%albumartist% - %album%/%tracknumber%. %title%"

 8. Choose options: Most options are straightforward.
     * Copy specific filetypes will copy all matching files in the temp folder to the output folder.
 Regex and wildcards are supported.